 Mark Harvey Legacy Recognition Award

-Central District Members Earning Recognition at the 2013 National Convention in Charlotte, NC.
+Central District Member Earning Recognition at the 2014 National Convention in St. Louis, MO.

 Ruth Abernathy Scholarship Recipient Ryan Eberly (IAHPERD) is a senior Elementary and Physical Education major with minors in Health, Reading and coaching at Buena Vista University, Storm Lake, IA.
 His leadership and service experiences include: Captain of the track and field team; member of the FCA leadership team and Co-President of IMPACT- the Buena Vista campus ministry program.
 His very deserved awards are: IAHPERD Scholarship, Deans Lists, Academic All-Conference for Track and being a Capital One Academic All American Nominee.
 Currently student teaching 3rd grade, Ryan is a motivated educator with a love of sports and a strong desire to help students develop healthy lifestyles!

 - Jump Rope for Heart Recognition Award—Jim Brown, KS